kyle-tennison/notes/lecture notes/ME-2016 (python)/Regression.md

 $$s_t = \sum_{i=1}^n(y_i-\bar y)^2$$

-We can say that $r^2$, a value used to measure correlation, is:
+we can say that $r^2$, a value used to measure correlation, is:

 $$r^2 = \frac{s_t-s_m}{s_t}$$